IPadaJT/sqlalchemy-challenge/README.md

 ## Part 2: Climate App
 - Refer to the app.py file for this portion.
 - Uses the above queried data and Flask to create an app that can return various JSON data.

+## References
+- Outside references were used in aiding with some of the code/debugging.
+- Including stackoverflow, class work, YouTube videos.